 Although the history of Japanese emigration is a history of Japanese national development, it must not be forgotten that it was made up of individual stories of those who left and settled abroad.
 Despite the strong presence of the state, emigration was in the end voluntary.
 Some decided to leave to accompany family members, while others did so to avoid conscription (Moriyama 1984); and the vast majority of emigrants left for economic reasons (Wakatsuki and Suzuki 1975).
 During 1885-1895, when the government recruited state-sponsored emigrants to Hawaii, the monthly earning expected of each emigrant was $15 (=17.65 yen), equivalent to 1.7 years’ worth of wages for the average employed farmer in Hiroshima (Kodama 1992).
 Similarly, the average emigrant wage on the US mainland in the late 1890s was about a dollar a day (Takaki 1989).
 Japanese emigrants left, and aspired to leave, because “money grew on trees” in America (Takaki 1989).
 When state-sponsored contract migration was first advertised in 1885, 20,000 people reportedly applied for 944 positions (Wakatsuki and Suzuki 1975).

 These individual decisions were nevertheless shaped by the financial support, propaganda, and recruitment efforts by the state and its agencies (Endoh 2009).
 Mr. Kanamaru, an ex-miner in Brazil interviewed by Ueno (1977), explained how his decisions reflected government policies throughout.
-“During WWII, I went to the navy because of conscription, and after the war, worked in a coal mine because of a government employment program.
+“During World War II, I went to the navy because of conscription, and, after the war, worked in a coal mine because of a government employment program.
 When the government decided to close the mine, I left for Brazil because the government encouraged that with financial incentives” (p.
 65).
-Similarly, prospective pre-war emigrants to the US were allured by rosy stories of Mr. Ushizima, a successful farmer known as the “potato king of California,” and of Mr. Domoto, “the greatest flower raiser west of the Rockies” (Yoshida Yosaburo 1909).
+Similarly, prospective pre-war emigrants to the U.S. were allured by rosy stories of Mr. Ushizima, a successful farmer known as the “potato king of California,” and of Mr. Domoto, “the greatest flower raiser west of the Rockies” (Yoshida Yosaburo 1909).
 Many emigrants to Peru, including Mr. Igei, decided to leave, because they heard the country was “paradise” with “a mild climate and rich soil for farming” (Konno and Fujisaki 1994).

 The journey undertaken by many emigrants was far from rosy.
 As depicted in the popular books above, their lives were full of misery, hardships, and abandonment, and they faced much difficulty in adapting to the new land far away from home.
 This history of Japanese immigration, or the process of becoming an “immigrant” in the host society, was simultaneously the history of emigration, shaped by their status as “emigrants” from Japan.
 The Japanese state exerted its influence on their lives even after they left, because emigration, though fundamentally an individual pursuit of happiness, continued to be an important “national” project for the sender state.
 We look at this history next as it unfolded in the Peruvian context.